ps-copilot-sandbox/copilot-demo-github-javascript/demos/Command-Execution-WebApp-NodeJS-NoCopilotChat/README.md

 If you keep typing, you will see GitHub Copilot makes suggestions line by line as shown below.
 It can sometimes make a block suggestion.

 > Note that GitHub Copilot is highly generative in nature.
-Thus, note that the result you get will not liekly be same as mine.
+Thus, note that the result you get will not likely be the exact same.

 ![First comment entry](./images/1_TypingAndSuggesting.gif)